SkyeGe04/EnCANet/README.md

-# EnCANet: Efficient Change Attention Network for Binary Change Detection
+# EnCANet: A Network with Entropy-Guided Saliency and Cross-Spatial Attention for Remote Sensing Change Detection

 EnCANet is a concise, production‑ready pipeline for binary change detection on bitemporal remote‑sensing images.
 It ships a complete workflow: data preparation → training → evaluation/inference → export of predictions.